-Optimizing the pictures you add to your site
+Optimizing images you add to your site

 Compelling graphics and images can significantly enhance your site.
 However, they can cause problems if they are too large.
 Large images can cause delays in opening, uploading, saving, previewing, publishing and viewing your site.
-This will be a source of frustration to you, and your site visitors.
+This will be a source of frustration to you and your site visitors.

 Large images will cost you traffic to your site.
 If your page takes more than 10 seconds to load, your visitors will run away faster than you can say "back button" (tools.pingdom.com).

-Web friendly images should be between 20KB and 100KB each, depending on how many you have on a page.
+Web-friendly images should be between 20KB and 100KB each, depending on how many you have on a page.
 You can see the file size displayed below the preview of the image in your File Manager.

 - Optimize "On" means image optimization is turned on for the image and the image will now load faster on your page.

 - If the button is set to "Off" then your original sized image is displayed on the page.
 If the image displayed is too large on the page, you can simply drag and resize the image to your preference.

 You can view your new optimized image by previewing the page or republishing your site.
 Optimizing your images can drastically improve the load time of your images on your pages.